bucs445fall2025/project-uchiha-clan/sprints/ch3-sprint/sprint.md

 [Define roles for each team member, such as developer, designer, project manager, QA tester, etc.]
 - Derek:
 - Jackson: developer/QA tester
-- Jack: ?
-I can take UI/UX lead, with background knowledge with HTML/CSS, might want to try using tailwind for this.
-We should talk about this more later. ?
+- Jack: Developer, UI/UX Lead

 ## **Team Norms:**
 [Establish how the team will communicate, how often meetings will happen, and any other ground rules for collaboration.]